retro16/acsi2stm/README.md

 units that were built for firmware version 3.00 and later can be upgraded to the latest version.
 Units built for firmware version 2.xx need the legacy variant.

+It can also work on STs with broken DMA chips by using the PIO firmware.

 **Final version:** Both software and hardware aspects are considered finished.